vagison/job-finder/README.md

 2. Navigate to the project directory: ```cd job-finder```
 3. Install the dependencies: ```npm i```

+Please note that the application has been tested on Node.js version 16, and it is recommended to use this version or above for optimal compatibility and performance.

 # Running
 To run the application, follow these steps:
 1. To start the compiled application located in the 'dist' directory using Node you have to run the following commands: